schipeltaper/veganexplainer/index.md

 **Or alternatively, according to the National Health Service of the UK, when eating a vegan diet the recommended amount combined with is vegetables at least 5 portions (so for example 250 grams of vegetables and 2 pieces of fruit).**
 > [https://www.nhs.uk/live-well/eat-well/how-to-eat-a-balanced-diet/the-vegan-diet/](https://www.nhs.uk/live-well/eat-well/how-to-eat-a-balanced-diet/the-vegan-diet/)

 **Then our next slice is nuts, pips and seeds.
 Even though peanuts are technically a legume, nutrionally they are also in this sections.
 So peanutbutter, chiaseeds, flaxseeds, walnuts, almonds, sesame seeds, tahini.
 They are all part of this seciton.
-Recommended is to eat at least a handul of nuts every single day and once a week a handful extra.**
+Recommended is to eat at least a handfull of nuts every single day and once a week a handful extra.**
 > [Hoe Kan Ik Gezond Veganistisch Eten](https://www.voedingscentrum.nl/nl/service/vraag-en-antwoord/gezonde-voeding-en-voedingsstoffen/hoe-kan-ik-gezond-veganistisch-eten-.aspx)

 **We have now arrived at the final section of the vegan plate: the crust**

-**But first, our research has shown that there are certain nutrients you should be mindful of when you stop eating animal products.
+**But first, our research has shown that there are certain nutrients you should look out for when you stop eating animal products.
 Looking at the list of those nutrients, it might seem like a lot.
-But here's the good news: if you follow the guidelines we've already covered, you'll be getting sufficient amounts of all these nutrients in green.**
+But here's the good news: if you follow the guidelines we've covered so far, you'll be getting sufficient amounts of all these nutrients in green.**

 **Now, let's talk about the remaining nutrients.
 You might find that you're already consuming many of these nutrients.
 It's simpeler than you think, so sit tight and stay tuned.**
 - Protein * + -